duarteocarmo/duarteocarmo.com/content/posts/40-scandinavian-cuisine.md

 <img alt="agarwall" style="border-radius: 5px;" src="{static}/images/40/agarwall.png"/>

-With the above methodology, we can score every single "unseen" company.
-We scored every liked and disliked company as a `-1` or a `+1`.
-Therefore, every unlabelled company will have a score between these two numbers.
+With the above methodology, we can score every single "unseen" recipe.
+We scored every liked and disliked recipe as a `-1` or a `+1`.
+Therefore, every unlabelled recipe will have a score between these two numbers.
 If that score is above `0`, I am more likely to *like* the recipe, if not, I'm  more likely to *dislike* it.

 But wait.
 This sounds computationally expensive.